aKqir24/Doki-Doki-Theme-Improved/README.md

 <br>
 </div>
   <br>
-  <h3 align= center >Diclaimer</h3>
+  <h3 align=center >Disclaimer</h3>
-  <dd> All Of This Code Was Made By Them, And This Version Was My Own Personal Modification.</dd>
+  <dd align=center> All Of This Code Was Made By Them, And This Version Was My Own Personal Modification.</dd>
-    <dd>But Interested Then Try It!!
+  <dd aligh=center>But Interested Then Try It!!
 BTW Try The Original Version It Has A Lot Othere Anime Characters Than This.</dd>
 <h2>Please Support My <a href="https://www.youtube.com/channel/UCnMHIY-XZFMR1IRUiA0QQ9g"> Channel!</a> :)</h2>
 <br>